RLDatix Global Privacy Notice

 If we collect your personal information, the length of time we retain it is determined by a number of factors including the purpose for which we use that information and our obligations under other laws.
 We do not retain personal information in an identifiable format for longer than is necessary.

 We may need your personal information to establish, bring or defend legal claims.
-For this purpose, we will always retain your personal information for 7 years after the date it is no longer needed by us for any of the purposes listed under How we use your personal information above.
+For this purpose, we will always retain your personal information for 7 years after the date it is no longer needed by us for any of the purposes listed under “Why do we collect your personal information”.
 The only exceptions to this are where:

 - the law requires us to hold your personal information for a longer period, or delete it sooner;

-- you exercise your right to have the information erased (where it applies) and we do not need to hold it in connection with any of the reasons permitted or required under the law (see further Erasing your personal information or restricting its processing below); or
+- you exercise your right to have the information erased (where it applies in a jurisdiction) and we do not need to hold it in connection with any of the reasons permitted or required under the law; or

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to our website and any transmission is at your own risk.
 Once we have received your personal information, we put in place reasonable and appropriate controls to ensure that it remains secure against accidental or unlawful destruction, loss, alteration, or unauthorised access.